kramer003/Association_Analysis/README.md

 # Association_Analysis
-Code to provide market-basket and profitability information for an Association Analysis
+Code and research paper on profitability metrics for a traditional Association Analysis/Market Basket Analysis